bpowell122/tomodrgn/docs/_source/tutorials/upstream_preprocessing.rst

 Upstream processing
 ====================

+# TODO update to reflect new upstream STA and extraction supported software

 tomoDRGN inputs and nomenclature
 ---------------------------------
 Several input data types from upstream processing are required to take full advantage of tomoDRGN's heterogeneity analysis, validation, and iterative processing potential.